RobTillaart/LC7822/README.md

 Effectively the S line sets the address bit A0, and works in the library as a select pin.
+When S == LOW, the device is not selected, when S == HIGH the device is selected.

-In theory one can use the S pin to select between multiple devices that use the same set of data and clock pin (like SPI).
+So in theory one can use the S pin to select between multiple devices that use the same set of data and clock pin (like SPI).
 Only the one with the HIGH sPin should react.
 **This need to be verified**

 ### Related

-- ?
+Todo

 ## Interface